ContinuumIO/anaconda-ec2/README.md

 Install StarCluster

 In .starcluster:
-   move and renmae config.anaconda to config move anaconda_plugin.py to .startcluster/plugins
+   move and rename config.anaconda to config move anaconda_plugin.py to .startcluster/plugins